What Is Family Therapy?

 A marriage and family therapist may use different approaches, often stemming from what is considered family systems theory.
 This theory holds that the "family is a single emotional, interdependent unit" of interconnecting parts, and each influences the whole.
 It may draw on cognitive, behavioral, and interpersonal interventions when looking at family interactions.

-For example, a licensed marriage therapist seeking to address adolescent substance use may employ structural family therapy (SFT) to identify the dynamics of the family as a unit and establishing appropriate boundaries.
+For example, a licensed marriage therapist seeking to address adolescent substance use may employ structural family therapy (SFT) to identify the dynamics of the family as a unit and established appropriate boundaries.
 They may use techniques such as mapping to understand behavioral patterns and concerns within the context of the family's ways of interacting.
 As defined by the American Psychological Association, SFT is a type of therapy that focuses on looking for "the explanation of problems in relational networks, rather than individual psychodynamics."

 Another mental health professional may focus on functional family therapy (FFT).
 FFT has a notable history of addressing youth and adolescent behavioral concerns and mental health challenges.